geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 <img class="center" src="/images/google-ai-studio-apps/17prompt-to-change.jpg" loading="lazy" title="The Geo location guessing React App is changed on Google AI Studio with a prompt to remove OSINT" alt="The Geo location guessing React App is changed on Google AI Studio with a prompt to remove OSINT">

-It will take some time to do the given task, after some thinking (in my case, 10 seconds), it started editing the files.
+It will take some time to do the given task.
+After some thinking (in my case, 10 seconds), it started editing the files.
 The app looked like the following after the change was made:

 <img class="center" src="/images/google-ai-studio-apps/18app-updated.jpg" loading="lazy" title="The Geo location guessing React App is updated on Google AI Studio with OSINT removed from the UI" alt="The Geo location guessing React App is updated on Google AI Studio with OSINT removed from the UI">

-As the change has been made and the app has been tested in preview.
-You can save the new change by hitting the save icon above the preview.
+As the change has been made and the app has been tested in preview, you can save the new change by hitting the save icon above the preview.
 You can redeploy it to Google Cloud Run.
 To do this, click the Rocket (🚀) black and white icon on the top right corner above `Preview` and select the same project (it was `geo-location-app` in my case):

 <img class="center" src="/images/google-ai-studio-apps/19select-project-redeploy.jpg" loading="lazy" title="Select project to redeploy the app to get the new change on Cloud Run" alt="Select project to redeploy the app to get the new change on Cloud Run">